IBM/charts/stable/ibm-spectrum-conductor/README.md

 IBM Spectrum Conductor Deep Learning Impact is an add-on to IBM Spectrum Conductor with Spark that provides deep learning capabilities to your IBM Spectrum Conductor with Spark environment.
 It provides robust, end-to-end workflow support for deep learning lifecycle management from installation and configuration, data ingest and preparation, building, optimizing, and training the model, to inference and testing.

 ## Chart Details
 You can deploy IBM Spectrum Conductor with Spark as a Helm chart to quickly launch and run a master deployment with one pod in the Kubernetes cluster.
-The master deployment includes a cluster management console that you can access from you browser by way of an Http proxy or an ingress proxy that is deployed together with the master deployment.
+The master deployment includes a cluster management console that you can access from your browser by way of an Http proxy or an ingress proxy that is deployed together with the master deployment.
 Through the cluster management console, a user with a certain role or permission (cluster administrator, consumer administrator, or has the Spark Instance Groups Configure permission) can create and manage multiple Spark instance groups for different tenants.
 One IBM Spectrum Conductor with Spark deployment represents one Spark as a service for a department or a business unit.

-Based on your preference, a Spark instance group contains a dedicate Spark version, a customized Spark configuration, notebook (Jupyter/Zeppelin) editions, and end user application dependencies.
+Based on your preference, a Spark instance group contains a dedicated Spark version, a customized Spark configuration, notebook (Jupyter/Zeppelin) editions, and end user application dependencies.
 Once a Spark instance group is created, IBM Spectrum Conductor with Spark automatically generates its Docker image and deploys it onto the Kubernetes cluster.
 A Spark instance group is a first class Kubernetes deployment, upon which Kubernetes can manage its resource usage respectively.

 Each tenant logs in to the cluster management console through its own authority to access its own Spark instance group.
 A tenant can submit Spark batch jobs, notebook applications, and train their deep learning models and validate inference without overlapping with other tenants.
 Each Spark instance group grows its replicas based on its workload demands.
 You can also set up its replicas threshold by its namespace and an assigned quota.